betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 variables of a function are within valid ranges.

-Other approaches that fall into the same category are of course that every software needs to have good tests.
-Every experienced programmer knows that complex software that isn't tested isn't just in the category where it *may* not work, but in fact in the *does* not work category.
+Other approaches that fall into the same category are of course that all software needs to have good tests.
+Every experienced programmer knows that complex software that isn't tested isn't just in the category where it *may* not work, but in fact in the category where it *does* not work.
 For software that continues to be developed (nearly all software), that also implies that testing must be part of the development process, for example as part of a Continuous Integration framework.
 Some would advocate that tests should also check every assertion in the code to ensure that they trigger when they are needed;
-my view is that that may be going too far, but I appreciate the spirit of anticipating that one may also make mistakes writing assertions.
+in my view, that may be going too far, but I appreciate the spirit of anticipating that one may also make mistakes writing assertions.

 ### Summary

-The point I wanted to make here is not that defensive programming is good (though it unambiguously is), but what made people think about it in the first place: all of these techniques ultimately came about because of unpleasant walks around the block coming to terms with the fact that we make mistakes and apparently can't seem to stop ourselves from making mistakes.
+The point I want to make here is not that defensive programming is good (though it unambiguously is), but what made people think about it in the first place: all of these techniques ultimately came about because of unpleasant walks around the block coming to terms with the fact that we make mistakes and apparently can't seem to stop ourselves from making mistakes.

-This *process* of *reflecting about what we do and how* is an important component at getting better at what we do.
+This *process* of *reflecting about what we do and how we do it* is an important component at getting better at what we do.
 We can do this by walking around the block after each debugging session.
 Others keep a journal in which they write their insights about how they work,